 Have you lost money through investment fraud or stockbroker misconduct?
 Are you trying to figure out what to do next?
 If so, you’ve come to the right place.
-Wolper Law Firm can help you pursue securities arbitration and pick up the pieces of your life.
+Wolper Law Firm, P.A. can help you pursue securities arbitration and pick up the pieces of your life.
 Continue reading to learn more about what securities arbitration is and the evidence that can help support your complaint.

 What Is Securities Arbitration?

 When you have been a victim of stockbroker negligence, misconduct, or investment fraud, you may be struggling to cope with the financial loss.
 Fortunately, you may be able to recover these losses through arbitration.

 The Financial Industry Regulatory Authority (FINRA) is responsible for ensuring that reckless or incompetant brokers, firms, and financial advisors are brought to justice and compelled to repay you for the losses you endured.
 This can include many different types of securities fraud such as:

 - Investment fraud